 1. We will explain your diagnosis, the treatment we recommend, the cost of treatment and the results we expect from your treatment.
 We will answer any questions you may have about your treatment.

-2. We will provide as much information as you request before we begin treatment.
+2. We will provide as much information as you request before we begin treatment, and will provide access to complete and current information about your condition.

 3. We will respect your right to privacy in health care.
-Your dental records are confidential and will be released only with your consent.
+Your dental records are confidential and will be released only with your consent or as allowed by law.

 4. We will give you considerate and respectful care, complete treatment for your dental needs and a treatment plan that progresses steadily and continuously.